Project Ryhti - Built environment information system

 - Group for legislative drafting starts its work

-- The authority responsible for the information system decided
+- Authority responsible for the information system decided

 - Maintenance costs of the information system known

-- Land Use and Building Act and Act on the Built Environment Information System into force
+- Act on the Built Environment Information System into force

 - Preparedness to receive and transmit information on buildings, zoning plans and construction restrictions

 - Preparedness to receive and transmit new building ordinance information

 - Maintenance, customer support services and further development